Amazon takes aim at lower-cost groceries, starting with L.A. store to open in 2020

 By his firm’s estimates, Amazon’s share of the $1.4 trillion U.S. food retail business could grow from less than 2% now to as much as 10% by the end of the next decade, Flickinger said.

-Amazon can scoop up locations vacated by bankrupt retailers such as Toys R Us and K-Mart, which couldn’t compete in the age of online retail.
+Amazon can scoop up locations vacated by bankrupt retailers such as Toys R Us and Kmart, which couldn’t compete in the age of online retail.
 Flickinger said scores of regional grocery chains, such as Bellingham-based Haggen, have also gone under in the last 15 years, leaving behind desirable locations.

-“Amazon’s going to have unprecedented support from shopping center owners to convert bankrupt supermarket sites,” he said.
+“Amazon’s going to have unprecedented support from shopping-center owners to convert bankrupt supermarket sites,” he said.

 Los Angeles building department records show a permit issued in May to the owner of the Woodland Hills shopping center for a $3 million remodel of the interior and exterior of a 34,149-square-foot former Toys R Us.

-An image of the store posted to Google Maps earlier this month shows a sleek storefront with a silver awning and charcoal grey façade, quite distinct from the dark green Whole Foods color scheme.
+An image of the store posted to Google Maps earlier this month shows a sleek storefront with a silver awning and charcoal-gray façade, quite distinct from the dark-green Whole Foods color scheme.

 The shopping center is in a commercial area just north of Highway 101 at the southwestern edge of the San Fernando Valley.
 Costco, REI and Nordstrom have stores on surrounding blocks.
 One of Amazon’s more than 500 Whole Foods stores is less than two miles away.